questionmark/qm-oap-docs/docs/_sources/deliveryodata/schedule.txt

         the API but it won't show up in the participants *My Assessments* page.

-    ..  od:prop::   ObserverInitiated    Edm.Boolean
-        :notnull:

-        Whether or not this Schedule is for an observational assessment.
-        An observational assessment is hidden from the Participant as it must be initiated by an observer (an Administrator).
-Defaults to false.

     ..  od:prop::   TestCenterID    Edm.Int32

         .. versionadded::   2017.11